 analogy, was a revolutionary zoom lens.

-As for the radar-imaging satellite, Boeing
+As for the radar-imaging satellite, Boeing designed a relatively

 simple system with one major exception: to improve image quality, it